sahib/misc/performance/2_cpu.rst

 Disclaimer: CPU effects
 =======================

-* Modern CPUs are insanely complex.
+* Modern CPUs are insanely complex (like humans).
-* Modern compilers are insanely smart.
+* Compilers are insanely smart (unlike humans).
 * This tandem is probably smarter than you and me.
   The following slides are mostly for educational purpose.
-  Trust the compiler in 99.9% of the time.
+  Trust the compiler in 95% of the time.
-* Still helpful to know what happens.
+* Still helpful to know what happens in the 5%.

 ----